 2. Big Data

 Database-intensive websites and applications have massive data sets that are continually growing.
 Your solution needs to be able to store and process the data efficiently across nodes and virtual machines.
 The Private Cloud's Distributed Resource Scheduler responds by redistributing resources from other virtual machines to aid in your mission-critical tasks.

 Scaling for growth in these instances is made simple by adding additional nodes to accommodate increased resource needs.
 By adding resources in this manner, virtual machines can be scaled across the private array as needed.

-Choosing Between AWS vs Private Cloud
+Choosing Between AWS and Private Cloud

 Liquid Web's VMware Private Cloud provides a fully managed and secure solution built for performance and backed by our world-class 24/7/365 support.

 We take care of the infrastructure and cloud platform so that you can focus on your virtual machines, websites, and applications.
 You get a secure single-tenant environment with premium hardware, a firewall, and a load balancer.
-Combined with ultra-fast NetApp SAN storage, your virtual machines will deliver maximum speed, scalability, and reliability.
+Combine that with ultra-fast NetApp SAN storage, and your virtual machines will deliver maximum speed, scalability, and reliability.
 You’ll also receive the benefit of a dedicated vCenter safeguarding your data along with VMware backups powered by Acronis Cyber Backup.

-Ron is a Hosting Advisor with Liquid Web where he assists existing and potential clients in finding the right solution for their needs.
-He has 7+ years of experience in Technology.
+Ron is a Technical Writer at Liquid Web working with the Marketing team.
+He has 9+ years of experience in Technology.
 He obtained an Associate of Science in Computer Science from Prairie State College in 2015.
 He is happily married to his high school sweetheart and lives in Michigan with her and their children.